-If you are using RFC 1006 and have configured the listening port to a value below 1024, run the DSA as root.
+When using RFC 1006 and the listening port is below 1024, run the DSA as root.
 This is necessary because most host operating systems will not allow user processes to listen on a reserved port below 1024.

 Configuring for LDAP access